2020 update: Changed the recipe a tad since the 2010 original release .

-- Take the chickpeas and prepare them: either soak overnight, changing the water twice, or wash well, bring to a boil in 2x the water for the chickpeas, then turn off and keep the lid on for an hour.
+- Take the chickpeas and prepare them: either soak overnight with a tablespoon of baking soda, changing the water twice, or wash well, bring to a boil in 2x the water for the chickpeas, then turn off and keep the lid on for an hour.
 If you’re using cans, pour them into a strainer and wash well and drain.
 This should wash most of the salt in the liquid away.

 - Drain the peas and let them cool to room temperature.
 Don’t refrigerate; take your time.